-The Allow geoprocessing tools to overwrite existing datasets check box controls whether geoprocessing tools can overwrite any existing data, layers, or files when run.
-When it is checked (default), a warning is displayed for any output parameter referencing existing data, but the tool can execute and overwrite the output dataset.
-When it is not checked, an error is displayed, preventing you from executing the tool and overwriting the existing data.
+This option controls whether geoprocessing tools can overwrite existing data, layers, or files when run.
+When it is checked (the default is checked), a warning is displayed for any output parameter referencing existing data, but the tool can execute and overwrite the output dataset.
+When it is not checked, using an existing dataset path for an output parameter will raise an error, preventing you from executing the tool and overwriting the existing data.

 Analyze script and model tools for ArcGIS Pro compatibility

-The Analyze script and model tools for ArcGIS Pro compatibility check box controls whether script and model tools are run through a compatibility-checking routine.
-When it is checked (the default is unchecked), model and script tools will be checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.
-If the model or script tool contains reference to a data format or tool that is no longer supported, an error message will return immediately after running the tool.
+This option controls whether script and model tools are run through a compatibility-checking routine.
+When it is checked (not checked is the default), model and script tools will be checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.
+If the model or script tool contains reference to a data format or tool that is no longer supported, an error message is returned.

 You can use the Analyze Tools For Pro geoprocessing tool to manually perform the same compatibility check.

-The Script Editor determines which application or Python IDE (Integrated Development Environment) is used to edit Python script tools or Python toolboxes.
+The Script Editor determines which application or Python integrated development environment (IDE) is used to edit Python script tools and Python toolboxes.
 When you right-click a script tool or Python toolbox and select Edit, this application will open.

 Do not show warning when overwriting model from previous version

-When you edit a model created in a different ArcGIS Desktop application within ArcGIS Pro, the model is upgraded automatically to a Pro version when you save the model.
-In this scenario a warning message is displayed which allows you to continue overwriting the model or cancel.
+When you edit a model in ArcGIS Pro that was created in a different ArcGIS Desktop application, the model is automatically upgraded to an ArcGIS Pro version when you save the model.
+In this scenario, a warning message appears, allowing you to continue overwriting the model or cancel the operation.
 This option allows you to disable the warning message.